Backlinks matter for SEO. They're one of Google's strongest ranking signals. Every guide will tell you to "build links."

 The reality of budget link building

-Let's be honest: paid link building is faster.
-Agencies have systems, relationships, and scale.
+Let's be honest upfront: paid link building is faster.
+Agencies have established systems, existing relationships, and the ability to operate at scale.

-The question is whether your time is worth less than the agency cost.
-For many small businesses, it is — especially early on.
+The question to ask yourself is whether your time is worth less than the agency cost.
+For many small businesses — especially those in the early stages — it absolutely is.

 Strategy 1: Create linkable assets

-The best link building isn't outreach — it's creating content people want to link to naturally.
+The best link building strategy isn't outreach at all — it's creating content so valuable that people want to link to it naturally.

 Tools and calculators